Pain (journal)

 Pain is a monthly peer-reviewed medical journal published by Lippincott Williams & Wilkins on behalf of the International Association for the Study of Pain.
-The journal was established in 1975 and covers research and reviews in the fields of anesthesiology and clinical neurology.
-The editor-in-chief is Francis J. Keefe (Duke University).
+The journal was established in 1975 and covers research and reviews in the fields of pain medicine, anesthesiology and clinical neurology.
+The editor-in-chief is Karen D. Davis (Krembil Research Institute).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2018 impact factor of 6.029.